Mai Murakami

-Mai Murakami (村上茉愛, Murakami Mai) is a Japanese retired artistic gymnast and Olympic medalist.
+Mai Murakami (村上茉愛, Murakami Mai) is a retired Japanese artistic gymnast and Olympic medalist.
 She won a gold medal on the floor exercise at the 2017 World Championships, becoming the first Japanese female gymnast to win a world title in 63 years.
 She also won the floor exercise title at the 2021 World Championships and won the all-around silver medal at the 2018 World Championships.
 She represented Japan at the 2016 and 2020 Olympics, winning a bronze medal on the floor exercise in the latter.
 This made her the first Japanese female gymnast to win an individual Olympic medal.

 Gymnastics career

 Murakami joined Yukio Iketani's gymnastics club during elementary school.
 In 2010, she won the all-around, balance beam, and floor exercise titles at the National Junior High School Championships.
 She also won the floor exercise title at the senior-level All-Japan Championships and was added to the national team for the first time.
 She missed most of the 2011 season due to a knee injury.